Grassroots: History

 Since the early 1900s, grassroots movements have been widespread both in the United States and in other countries.
-Major examples include parts of the American Civil Rights Movement of the 1950s and 1960s, Brazil's land equity movement of the 1970s and beyond, the Chinese rural democracy movement of the 1980s and the German peace movement of the 1980s.
+Major examples include parts of the American Civil Rights Movement of the 1950s and 1960s, Brazil's land equity movement of the 1970s and beyond, the Chinese rural democracy movement of the 1980s, and the German peace movement of the 1980s.

 A particular instantiation of grassroots politics in the American Civil Rights Movement was the 1951 case of William Van Til working on the integration of the Nashville Public Schools.
 Van Til worked to create a grassroots movement focused on discussing race relations at the local level.
 To that end, he founded the Nashville Community Relations Conference, which brought together leaders from various communities in Nashville to discuss the possibility of integration.
 In response to his attempts to network with leadership in the black community, residents of Nashville responded with violence and scare tactics.
 However, Van Til was still able to bring blacks and whites together to discuss the potential for changing race relations, and he was ultimately instrumental in integrating the Peabody College of Education in Nashville.
 Furthermore, the desegregation plan proposed by Van Til's Conference was implemented by Nashville schools in 1957.
-This movement is characterized as grassroots because it focused on changing a norm at the local level using local power.
+This movement is characterized as grassroots because it focuses on changing a norm at the local level using local power.
 Van Til worked with local organizations to foster political dialogue and was ultimately successful.